Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Algorithmic Details

-This can be converted to node attributes by computing the probability $p_t(\object)$ that $\object$ arrives at node $t$ as the product of the edge probabilities along the unique path from the root to $\tangle$, see Figure~\ref{fig:soft_dendogram_object} for an example.

-The final output of this post-processing approach is the attributed tree $(\tree^\ast, (p_t)_t)$, which is a ``soft'' version of a dendrogram, pseudocode is given in Algorithm~\ref{alg:postprocess}.
+We postprocess the tree as described in Section~\ref{sub:post_processing}.
+The final output of the post-processing approach is the attributed tree $(\tree^\ast, (p_t)_t)$, which is a ``soft'' version of a dendrogram, pseudocode is given in Algorithm~\ref{alg:postprocess}.
 Since every node attribute $p_t\in[0,1]^\numobjects$ consists of probabilities for every object, the tree can be visualized with heatmaps as done in Figure~\ref{fig:cool_heatmap}.